SQUAREWHEELS.org.uk

-I am a musician, and appear to have a “musician’s ear”; thus I am perhaps more inclined than most to recognise and enjoy some of the many sounds to be heard in everyday life.
+I am a musician, and am perhaps more inclined than some to recognise and enjoy some of the many sounds to be heard in everyday life.
 For instance, I find that memories need not just be represented by photographs: sound-recordings can instantly transport a person (whose eyes are closed, for best results!) to the situation where the recording was made.
 Several of you (mostly from “across the pond” in the USA) have written to me to comment on how my recordings of the London Underground brought memories of a not-so-recent visit to London flooding back to you.

-As a young child I used to mess around with a beaten-up (1) Sony Cassette-Corder; at the suggestion—and with the guidance—of my brother I took it along when my parents went to use a large astronomical telescope on a mountain in California (which, being ancient, made many interesting and distinctive noises) for the last time.
-Pretty soon I was making various other home-made tapes, including covert recordings entitled Mealtimes with Granny (!) and such-like, which have proved surprisingly entertaining (and revealing!) in their own way, twenty years later.
+As a young child I used to mess around with a beaten-up (1) Sony Cassette-Corder; at the suggestion of—and with the guidance of— my brother I took it along when my parents went to use a large astronomical telescope on a mountain in California (which, being ancient, made many interesting and distinctive noises) for the last time.
+Pretty soon I was making various other home-made tapes, including covert recordings entitled Mealtimes with Granny (!) and such-like, which have proved surprisingly entertaining (and revealing!) in their own way, decades later.

-One thing led to another, and in 1997 I bought a MiniDisc recorder with the specific aim of making better-quality recordings of the “Hastings” DEMU (see the Hastings Diesels Ltd website).
+One thing led to another, and in late April 1998 I bought a MiniDisc recorder with the specific aim of making better-quality recordings of the “Hastings” DEMU (see the Hastings Diesels Ltd website).
 My MD-recorder soon got used for recording many other types of sounds (see, for instance, my Concorde page!).

-This page was created early on, as a place to share some of my earliest recordings that were made when my new “toy” was indeed new.
+This page was created early on, as a place to share some of my earliest recordings that were made when my new ‘toy’ was indeed new.
 The sound-clips section is very much in need of overhaul and updating of content, but I hope you will find something there to whet your appetite.
-There is now a Clip on YouTube which may be more encouraging.
+There are now a couple of recordings on YouTube which may be more encouraging.

-All of the recordings in the sound-clips section page were taken by me using a Sony MZ-R30 MiniDisc player/recorder, on Sony or Maxell 74-minute re-recordable MiniDiscs.
+All of these recordings were taken by me using a Sony MZ-R30 MiniDisc player/recorder, on Sony or Maxell 74-minute re-recordable MiniDiscs.
 For the majority of the recordings, I used a Sony stereo electret active microphone, the ECM-MS907 (which was spuriously and wrongly marketed as being “digital”); I’ve been extremely impressed with the quality of its work, and would heartily recommend it to anyone in spite its fairly high cost.
-For the first three recordings below, I was using a 1970s passive condenser mic, as my new mic took a long time to arrive.
-Don’t be put off MiniDiscs by the lack of quality on these clips, that is due to the lossy mono encoding; some of the noises are rather fine when heard through good headphones directly from the MD-player.
+For the first three of the old set of sound-clips, I was using a 1970s passive condenser mic, as my new mic took a long time to arrive (end of May 1998).

-All the sound-files originally assembled here were created one afternoon in 1999, and the content han’t been seriously worked on since until recently (see YouTube section).
-As the University PCs didn’t carry RealPlayer G2, far less RealEncoder, I used Mike Balsom’s computer (using RealProducer G2); so my thanks goes to him for that.
+The old set of sound-files originally assembled here was created one afternoon in 1999, and the content hadn’t been seriously worked on since until 2011 (see YouTube section).
+As the University of Kent’s PCs didn’t carry RealPlayer G2, far less RealEncoder, I used Mike Balsom’s computer (using RealProducer G2); so my thanks goes to him for that.
 All of the clips were encoded at 32.1kB/s (mono).
+Bleuuurghhh!
 I suppose it’s a snapshot of how consumer-grade computers were at the time that the above was considered quite normal…

-A few people have expressed an interest in having me make an audio cassette containing a wider selection of, for instance, Northern Line sounds or DEMU noises; since September 2003 I’ve been promising in principle to create a compilation CD-R (it could equally be made available on cassette or MD if required).
-It would be no trouble to make several like it—so email me if this tickles your fancy.
-(PS: There’s a dozen or so of you who are clamouring for this—please bear with me, these things happen on almost-geological timescales!)
+In the early 2000s, a few people expressed an interest in having me make an audio cassette containing a wider selection of, for instance, Northern Line sounds or DEMU noises; since September 2003 I’ve been promising in principle to create a compilation CD-R or equivalent.
+Much time has now passed.
+Please see below for my future plans.

 Since creating this page I have recorded many fantastic noises (thunderstorm, DEMUs at East Croydon, Doleham and Ore; Hastings unit on tour; lots of good stuff from the Northern Line; Leyland Leopard coach in preservation; Lend-Lease rail-joints near Chilham in a 4-CIG; to name but a few).